Muslim Brotherhood: United Kingdom

 The Muslim Brotherhood uses London as an administration base.

 The first Muslim Brotherhood-affiliated organisations in the UK were founded in the 1960s, which comprised exiles and overseas students.
 They promoted the works of Indian theologician Abu A'la Mawdudi and represented the Jama'at-e-Islami.
 In their initial phase they were politically inactive in the UK as they assumed they would return to their home countries and instead focused on recruiting new members and to support the MB in the Arab world.

 In the late 1980s and early 1990s, the MB and its associated organisations changed to a new strategy of political activity in western countries with the purpose to promote the MB overseas but also preserve the autonomy of Muslim communities in the UK.

 In the 1990s, the MB established publicly visible organisations and ostensibly "national" organisations to further its agenda, but membership in the MB was and remains a secret.
 The MB dominated the Islamic Society of Britain (ISB), the Muslim Association of Britain (MAB) and founded the Muslim Council of Britain (MCB).
 MAB became politically active in foreign policy issues such as Palestine and Iraq, while MCB established a dialogue with the then governments.

 Since 2001, the ISB has distanced itself from Muslim Brotherhood ideology along with the MCB.

-In April 2014, David Cameron, who was the Prime Minister of the United Kingdom at the time, launched an investigation into the Muslim Brotherhood's activities in the UK and its alleged extremist activities.
+In April 2014, David Cameron, who was the prime minister of the United Kingdom at the time, launched an investigation into the Muslim Brotherhood's activities in the UK and its alleged extremist activities.

 In a 2015 government report, the MB was found to not have been linked to terrorist related activity against in the UK and MAB has condemned Al-Qaeda terrorist activity in the UK.

+According to later investigations by The Guardian, this report was the result of pressure from the United Arab Emirates.
+Starting in 2012, the Emirates engaged in targeted lobbying of the British government to push it to take action against the Muslim Brotherhood.
+In return, the Emirates held out the prospect of investments worth billions.
+During a conversation with the head of the inquiry commission, a representative of the UAE warned: 'If Britain does not take its allies into account, the difficult discussions we are having will become even more difficult.
+We are sending a warning signal.

 Other states

 Australia

 The Muslim Brotherhood Movement is an Arab street gang in Sydney that uses the same name as the Muslim Brotherhood.

-In 2013, members of Sydney's Egyptian community reported that the Muslim Brotherhood had opened an office in Western Sydney, following the election and later overthrowing of Egyptian President Mursi, both of which caused protests in Sydney.
+In 2013, members of Sydney's Egyptian community reported that the Muslim Brotherhood had opened an office in Western Sydney, following the election and later overthrowing of Egyptian president Mursi, both of which caused protests in Sydney.